Welsh settlement in the Americas: Tennessee

 Following the American Civil War, 104 Welsh immigrant families moved from Pennsylvania to East Tennessee.
 These Welsh families settled in an area now known as Mechanicsville, and part of the city of Knoxville.
 These families were recruited by the brothers Joseph and David Richards to work in a rolling mill then co-owned by John H. Jones.

 The Richards brothers co-founded the Knoxville Iron Works beside the L&N Railroad, later to be used as the site for the World's Fair 1982.
-Of the original buildings of the Iron Works where Welsh immigrants worked at, only the structure housing the restaurant 'The Foundry' remains.
+Of the original buildings of the Iron Works where Welsh immigrants worked, only the structure housing the restaurant 'The Foundry' remains.
 In 1982 World's Fair the building was known as the Strohause.

 Having first met at donated space at the Second Presbyterian Church, the immigrant Welsh built their own Congregational Church with the Reverend Thomas Thomas serving as the first pastor in 1870.
 However, by 1899 the church property was sold.

 The Welsh immigrant families became successful and established other businesses in Knoxville, which included a company that built coal cars, several slate roofing companies, a marble company, and several furniture companies.
 By 1930 many Welsh dispersed into other sections of the city and neighboring counties such as Sevier County.
 Today, more than 250 families in greater Knoxville can trace their ancestry directly to these original immigrants.
 The Welsh tradition in Knoxville is remembered with Welsh descendants celebrating St. David's Day.